 Rock paper scissors tournament

 Two people will square off, the winner goes on to play the next person on the team, and so on.
 Encourage spontaneity.

 Tic Tac Toe

 Can you get three in a straight line?
-Paper & pen are the only things you need for this game but stones, sticks, leaves and other things works equally good..
+Paper & pen are the only things you need for this game but stones, sticks, leaves and other things works equally good.
 Take what you have.
 Play a couple of rounds and keep score if wanted.
-Perhaps you can add some stakes by betting that the person who doesn’t win will buy ice cream or beer once you arrive to your destination?

 When you’re a bigger group of people it can be fun to do this one.
-Each person puts the right hand towards the centre of the circle and randomly takes another persons right hand with the left hand until all are joined.
-The object is to untangle the members of the team without letting go of hands.
+Each person puts the right hand towards the centre of the circle and randomly takes another person’s right hand with the left hand until all are joined.
+The goal is to untangle the members of the team without letting go of hands.
 Sometimes you end up with more than one circle!